abinit/abinit/doc/tutorial/rf1.md

 This is your input file.
 You should open it and briefly look at the two changes with respect to *trf1_1.abi*: the change of [[xred]], and the reading of the wavefunction file, using the [[irdwfk]] input variable.
+!!! warning
-You need to rename the file trf1_1.o_WFK to trf1_2.i_WFK so Abinit can find the WFK during the calculation.
+    You need to copy trf1_1.o_WFK to trf1_2.i_WFK so Abinit can find the wavefunction during the calculation.

 Then, you can make the run, following the same command as before, with a different files file, referring to *trf1_2.abi*.
 The symmetry is lowered with respect to the ground-state geometry, so that the number of k-points